ACED-IDP/aced_etl_pod/README.md

     * environmental variables
     * TODO how will the Helm chart configure ~/.aws directory

-    The `/creds` directory contains all credential files required for the ETL process.
+    The `/creds` directory contains all credential files required for the ETL process, setup by helm chart.

         ```
         /creds